best things to do in Monaco

 Want to see the rest of the best places to visit in Europe?
 We’re glad you asked!

-Continue the affluent vibes in Nice, situated on the beautiful French Riviera, where aside from the sparkling sea, and all of its activities, you can also wander through the magical fields of lavender in Provence, sit back and relax at the beautiful square Place Masséna, or why not, rent the car of your dreams for a little spin.
+Continue the affluent vibes and uncover some of the top things to do in Nice.
+Situated on the beautiful French Riviera, where aside from the sparkling sea, and all of its activities, you can also wander through the magical fields of lavender in Provence, sit back and relax at the beautiful square Place Masséna, or why not, rent the car of your dreams for a little spin.

-Visit Marseille, France’s second-largest city, exploring the historic sites such as the Notre-Dame de la Garde, the Château d’If fortress on an island, or getting your picture taken at the Palais Longchamp.
+Visit Marseille, France’s second-largest city, exploring historic sites such as the Notre-Dame de la Garde, the Château d’If fortress on an island, or get your picture taken at the Palais Longchamp.
+There are so many things to do in Marseille such as diving into the artisan shops and bars in Le Panier, Marseille’s oldest district or tucking into a typical and delicious and creamy ‘bouillabaisse’ (fish stew)!

 Final thoughts